BDS in India: Admission Process, Fees, Best Colleges, and Career Scope Explained

 What are the career options after BDS?

-Options include dentist, dental surgeon, lecturer, researcher, or specialist after MDS.
+Options include general dentist, dental surgeon, lecturer, researcher, or specialist after MDS.

 What skills are needed to succeed in BDS?